Two charged with helping fugitive elude police in St. Clair Township

 Shetler, 37, who was acquitted in the 2015 killing of St. Clair police officer Lloyd Reed, was wanted for a probation violation, part of the sentence he received for theft and receiving stolen property convictions related to the homicide case.

-Shetler headbutted a sheriff's deputy as he attempted to take him into custody, Poponick said.
+Shetler headbutted a sheriff's deputy as the deputy attempted to take him into custody, Poponick said.

 Believed to be under the influence of methamphetamine, Shetler continued to struggle with officers and had to be forcibly taken into custody, Sheriff James Albert said.
 On Wednesday, state police charged Shetler with aggravated assault and resisting arrest.

-Shetler was injured and initially treated at Forbes Hospital for facial fractures and a fractured eye socket, Albert said.
-He was transferred to UPMC Mercy hospital Wednesday for surgery and is recuperating there.
+Shetler was injured and initially treated at AHN Forbes Hospital for facial fractures and a fractured eye socket, Albert said.
+He was transferred to UPMC Mercy hospital in Pittsburgh on Wednesday for surgery, where two deputies were assigned to watch his room around the clock, Albert said.
+After he was released from the hospital, sheriffs transported him to the county prison.

-Albert said there is no timetable for Shetler to return the the county jail to appear before Bilik-DeFazio.

-"I have two deputies assigned to watch his room around the clock," Albert said.

-Neither Krouse or Morgan have been arraigned on the charges and they could not be reached for comment.
-Neither had attorneys listed in court documents.
+Neither Krouse nor Morgan had been arraigned on the charges, and they could not be reached for comment.
+Neither had an attorney listed in court documents.

 After a six-day trial in 2018, jurors found Shetler not guilty of first- and third-degree murder for the Nov.
 28, 2015, shooting death of Reed, 54, of Hollsopple, Somerset County.
 Reed was killed as he responded to a domestic violence call.